 When is your insurance limited cover?
 How long will limited cover last?
 When will you have full cover?
-You transfer cover from another super fund or insurer that is already limited cover; or you transfer cover that's already limited cover, between AustralianSuper divisions.
-This transferred cover will continue to be limited cover at AustralianSuper for the rest of the limited cover period you had with the previous super fund, insurer, or AustralianSuper division.
+You transfer cover that's already limited cover, between AustralianSuper divisions.
+This transferred cover will continue to be limited cover for the rest of the limited cover period you had with the previous AustralianSuper division.
 Full cover will start the following day after the limited cover period has expired according to its terms.
 Any individual conditions (other than premium loadings) such as exclusions or restrictions that applied to this transferred cover, will continue to apply.
+You transfer an amount of Income Protection from another super fund or insurer which is less than or equal to the cover amount you already have with AustralianSuper, and the Income Protection you have with AustralianSuper is limited cover.
+Your Income Protection (including the transferred benefit payment period) will continue to be limited cover for the rest of the limited cover period you have with AustralianSuper.
+Full cover will start the following day after the limited cover period has expired according to its terms.
+You transfer cover between AustralianSuper divisions to AustralianSuper Select and your basic cover amount or benefit payment period increases.
+The increased portion of basic cover is subject to the limited cover conditions in the When your basic cover is limited cover table on page 20.
+Refer to the relevant condition in the When your basic cover is limited cover table on page 20.